xyloblonk/lightweight-browser/README.md

 - Built-in AdBlocker & SponsorBlock integration using ghostery adblocker and custom SponsorBlock injection for YouTube videos

-- DuckDuckGo as default search engine for privacy and reduced tracking

 - Smart URL input: navigates directly or searches via DuckDuckGo

 - LocalStorage-based form caching to keep you logged in across sessions (implemented on a per-site basis)